He was pulled onto the boat after a shark bite. The shark came with him, video shows

 That’s when he said the shark bit him.

-“It wouldn't let go so I had to hold it tight with both hands so it wouldn't rip me open and I had to get up for air with the shark pulling me down,” said Maccarty.
+“It wouldn't let go so I had to hold it tight with both hands ..., and I had to get up for air with the shark pulling me down,” said Maccarty.

 The video shows Maccarty being hauled onto the boat with the shark still biting his abdomen.